-A copy of the underwriting agreement has been filed as an exhibit to the registration statement of which this prospectus is part.
+A copy of the underwriting agreement will be filed as an exhibit to the registration statement of which this prospectus is part.

-We have been advised by the underwriters that they propose to offer the shares of common stock and shares of Series F Preferred Stock, Class C Warrants and Class D Warrants directly to the public at the public offering price set forth on the cover page of this prospectus.
-Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of \$0.05184 per share of common stock (or per share of common stock underlying Series F Preferred Stock) and \$0.00048 per warrant.
+We have been advised by the underwriters that they propose to offer the shares of common stock and shares of Series F Preferred Stock and warrants directly to the public at the public offering price set forth on the cover page of this prospectus.
+Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of \$ per share of common stock (or per share of common stock underlying Series F Preferred Stock) and \$ per warrant.